A prepayment is a payment a borrower makes that is in excess of scheduled mortgage payment amount specified by the lender.

 Otherwise, one will have to wait to be eligible for a reverse mortgage to see that money again.

 Review the terms of the mortgage contract to find loopholes to exploit

 There is nothing wrong with paying hard ball with lenders as long as you are following the rules written in black and white.

-You’d expect a lender to enforce their terms written in fine print as well.
+You’d expect a lender to fully enforce their terms written in fine print as well.

 If you read through the terms of contract carefully regarding prepayment penalties, you might find opportunities to navigate around them.

 For example, I have seen for myself how contracts penalize borrowers for full prepayments, but not for partial prepayments.